AidanKearney02/FINAL_PROJECT_PYTHON/README.md

-# Video Explaing and Demoing Bot
+# Video Explaing and Demoing the Project
 https://youtu.be/1Icz-k1Loes